 One of the setbacks of the unit is the way it handles weather conditions.
-While it is obviously made from quality materials, the model is not O-ring sealed, so it is not really waterproof nor fog proof.
+While it is obviously made from quality materials, the Bushnell Powerview 10×50 wide angle binocular is not O-ring sealed, so it is not really waterproof.
 Because it lacks that crucial aspect, it will not be able to withstand harsh weather and in extreme temperature fluctuations, the instrument could be prone to internal fogging.

-The short eye relief of only 9mm in combination with the small exit (2.5mm) pupil makes this model unsuitable if you depend on wearing strong eyeglasses.
+The eye relief of the 10×50 model is 14 mm, that should serve most user fine.
+In the 20×50 model, the eye relief is only 9mm in combination with the small exit (2.5mm) pupil makes this model unsuitable if you depend on wearing strong eyeglasses.

 Verdict of Bushnell PowerView Binoculars

 This is a popular model from the company and a real bargain.
 Bushnell is a sound, trusted brand and users will get to see the reason why plenty of customers rely on and trust their products.

 The build quality is fine as Bushnell is known for.
 When it was new it smelled of rubber for quite a while.
 The image quality that the PowerView provides, is acceptable for standard glass and BK7 prisms.